ludovic-trubert/ecard/README.md

 - generate e-number card in EUR only
 - choice of expiration duration
-- 3D Secure authentication (only by SMS)
+- 3D Secure authentication (by SMS & by mobile application)
 - list e-number cards history
 - authentication with gopass, manage several e-Carte Bleue accounts

-Next features will include 3DS authentication by mobile application, currencies choices, different way than gopass to provide authentication.
+Next features will include currencies choices, different way than gopass to provide authentication.

 ## Installation